 When you’re able to prepare well before the actual meeting, then half of the work is done.
 Top tip: You can do this more efficiently if you have people to assist you.
 Before the event, just ask who’s willing to help you organise and then delegate accordingly.

 Make sure that you get a broad selection of people in the room from all parts of the business.
 Diverse people make for diverse ideas and it’s often the guy from finance who comes up with that amazing idea or piece of feedback that the whole marketing team has been struggling with for months.

 - Find a meeting room that will fit all your requirements.
 You can easily tick this activity off your list by using Spare Workspace to find the right meeting room for your offsite.

-- Make sure that the meeting or training room is well-equipped and that everything (projector, monitor, powerpoint, etc) is in good working order.
+- Make sure that the meeting or training room is well-equipped and that everything (projector, monitor, powerpoint, video conference, etc) is in good working order.
 Provide attendees with as much information about the meeting location such as parking, alternate routes, traffic situation, etc.